ibm-cloud-docs/databases-for-mongodb-gen2/ha-dr.md

-When restoring a database from backups or using point-in-time restore, a new database is created with new connection strings.
+When restoring a database from backups, a new database is created with new connection strings.
 Existing workloads and processes must be adjusted to consume the new connection strings.
 Promoting a read replica to a cluster will have a similar impact, although existing read-only portions of the workload will not be impacted.

 A recovered database may also need the same customer-created dependencies of the disaster database - make sure the following and other services exist in the recovered region: